PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 • You ever fish moving water

-My Personal Fleet (And Why?)
+My Personal Fleet (And Why)

 1. Jackson Big Rig HD - My go-to for 90% of fishing.
 Stable enough to stand, fast enough to cover water, rigged to the gills.
+The Jackson Big Rig HD remains my top choice after years of testing.

 2. Old Creek Company Pontoon - Gathering dust, honestly.
 I break it out maybe twice a year for specific ponds where I want that high seat for sight fishing.